 EMU Statement on Diversity and Inclusion

-This institutional statement reaffirms the importance of diversity and inclusion at the core of our mission and vision at Eastern Mennonite University.
+This institutional statement reaffirms the importance of diversity and inclusion at the core of our mission and vision at EMU.
 To that end we also want to use this opportunity to identify some university initiatives that will assist us in becoming a stronger community of reflective learners committed to practices that foster respect, social justice and dignity for every person.

 There have been unacceptable incidents on our campus that demonstrate that our community is sometimes a part of the forces at work in the world around us to divide and incite fear with racially charged derogatory remarks.
 These incidents past and present are too many; even one is too many for the kind of community we aspire to be.

 Diversity and inclusion matter at EMU because these aspirations reflect our core values, align with the diversity in the kingdom of God, and were modeled by Jesus, our master teacher.
 As we “educate students to serve and lead in a global context” we are committed to accomplish that noble mission in the spirit of Micah 6:8: “to do justice, love mercy, and walk humbly with God.”
 (For more, see our diversity and inclusion webpages.)

 Voices of racism, xenophobia, and misogyny fracture our community and debase our humanity.
 EMU does not tolerate hate speech and racial and ethnic slurs.
 These expressions are not protected “free speech” on our campus.
 There are legitimate constraints to free speech on a university campus because some forms of speech violate the higher values of dignity, respect, and reason that are the foundations for academic freedom and debate.
 This is particularly true for a faith-based university whose mission is rooted in the belief that each of us is called to answer Christ’s call for us to love one another.